9. Didn't Jesus replace the Ten Commandments with just one new one in John 15:12?

 (Also see answers to questions #6 and #7, above.)

-Believers today no longer need to approach God through these cleansing rituals (Heb.
-10:1).
+Believers today do not need to participate any longer in these rituals (Heb.
+10:1; Gal.
+4:10-11).
 In Christ's sacrifice, the Passover lamb was offered once and for all time (1 Cor.
 5:7, 1 Pet.
 1:18-19), and a blood better than that of the bull and goat of the Day of Atonement was shed, ending the need for such sacrifices to ever be made again (Heb.
 9:11-14, 24-26; Heb.
 10:18).
-The ceremonial prohibitions accompanying these have also ceased to be necessary: "They are only a matter of food and drink and various ceremonial washings--external regulations applying until the time of the new order" (Heb.
+The ceremonial provisions of the law accompanying these have also ceased to be necessary.
+Their gifts and sacrifices, "deal only with food and drink and various washings, regulations for the body imposed until the time of reformation" (Heb.
 9:10).
-Believers today owe no obligation to such regulations, which are "weak and useless" (Heb.
+Believers today owe no obligation to such regulations, which are set aside (like the priesthood of Melchizedek) because of their "weakness and uselessness" (Heb.
 7:18).
-We relate to God under the New Covenant in Christ.
-"By calling this covenant 'new,' he has made the first one obsolete; and what is obsolete and aging will soon disappear" (Heb.
+We relate to God under the new covenant in Christ.
+"In speaking of a new covenant, he makes the first one obsolete.
+And what is becoming obsolete and growing old is ready to vanish away."
+(Heb.
 8:13).

-The coming of Christ marks a change in the Law (Heb.
+The ministry of Christ as High Priest and mediator of a new covenant marks a change in the Law ("For when there is a change in the priesthood, there is necessarily a change in the law as well," Heb.
 7:12).
-The results can be seen in such places as Acts 15:10-11, 2 Cor.
+The results can be seen in such places as Mark 7:19, Acts 15:10-11, 2 Cor.
 3:7-17, Gal.
 4:8-11 and Gal.
 5:2-4.
-The Sabbath, however, was not changed--except that the Temple offerings, which it shared with New Moons and feast days, were made no longer necessary (Col. 2:16).
+The Sabbath, however, was not changed (except that the Temple offerings, which it temporarily shared with new moons and feast days, were made no longer necessary --Col. 2:16).
+In this sense, the Sabbath is no more Jewish than monogamous marriage (Gen. 2:18, 24) or belief in one God.
 Back to Top